 Losing a loved one is never easy.
-But when you’ve lost a family member because of someone’s negligence or recklessness, this is especially difficult to bear, and according to the Centers for Disease Control and Prevention, in many instances, is also preventable.
+But when you’ve lost a family member because of someone’s negligence or recklessness, this is especially difficult to bear, and according to the Centers for Disease Control and Prevention (CDC), in many instances, it is also preventable.

 A wrongful death lawsuit enables the family of the deceased to recover monetary losses associated with the death of their loved one.
 Under the Pennsylvania Wrongful Death Act, you may be entitled to compensation if you have lost a family member due to a negligent or preventable act.
 The damages in a wrongful death case are meant to compensate for losses, like the loss of income, resulting from the death of a family member.